danielerama/danielerama.github.io/index.md

 ### Service

-I served as a reviewer for the following conferences:
+I served as a reviewer for the following conferences and workshops:
 * TheWebConf '22, '23
 * CIKM '22
 * WikiWorkshop '21, '22, '23